ethan-james/es6-test/README.md

 # ES6 test
-playing around with ES6 and some methods for inheritance &amp; templating
+Playing around with ES6 and some methods for inheritance &amp; templating

 To install and run: